-Geographic codes in this data set are based on the results of the 1990 census.
+Geographic codes in this data set reflect the results of the 1990 census.
 Because of confidentiality concerns, only those counties and cities with a population size of 250,000 or more are separately identified in this data set.
 Users should refer to the geographic code outline in this document for the list of available areas and codes.